EvansWinner/Piltdown/README.md

 A list of plots I got somewhere that looked at a quick glance like they might be possible.
 Not to be interpreted as firm intentions:

+- column sparkline -- Well duh.
+The one that started it all.
+- bullet diagram
+- comparison chart
+- stem and leaf
+- waffle chart
-- horiz bar
+- horiz bar chart
 - heatmap
+- boxplot
 - stacked bar
-- boxplot
+- horiz hist
-- column sparkline -- Well duh.
-The one that started it all.

 - treemap
 - matrix diagram
 - pictorial fraction
-- horiz hist
-- waffle
 - funnel
 - linear process diag
 - grouped bar
 - nested/layered proportional area
 - pictorial unit -- basically allow custom characters for the dot chart, one per line
-- dot plot
 - pyramid diag
 - dumbell plot
-- bullet diag
 - partition layer chart icicle diag
 - stepped line graph
-- scaled up number
 - lollypop chart
-- comparison chart

 - kagi chart
 - dot matix
 - pictogram
-- stem and leaf